Megha1219/person_address_book/README.md

 	Authorization for browser
 	base64 encode for Admin:Admin -> QWRtaW46QWRtaW4=
 ------------------------------------------------------------------------------------------------
-	User can perform only perform Read operation.
+	User can only perform Read operation.
 	Basic Authentication

 	Username: User